 Ella’s Kitchen is committed to ensuring that there is no Modern Slavery in our supply chain or business operations.
 Ella’s Kitchen is a member of the Supplier Ethical Data Exchange (SEDEX).
 SEDEX is a not-for-profit organisation dedicated to responsible and ethical business practices.
 As part of doing business with Ella’s Kitchen we require all our raw material and packaging partners and co-manufacturers to become members of SEDEX.
 The SEDEX platform then allows us to manage risk within our operations and identify potential non-conformances.
 If any non-conformances are identified, we work through with our suppliers what steps are needed to take corrective action.

-As part of our initial roll out 74% of our partners identified have already accepted and confirmed they are observing our GTEO Code and we are actively working with our remaining partners to receive confirmation that this policy is being observed.
-As well as asking for confirmation that our partners are observing this policy, they are in turn sharing our GTEO Code with their own partners, manufacturers and contractors.
+After our initial roll out 77% of our key partners identified have now accepted and confirmed that they are already observing our GTEO code and we are actively working with our remaining partners to communicate and receive confirmation that this policy is being observed.
+As well as asking for confirmation that our partners are observing this policy, we are encouraging the sharing of our GTEO Code with their own partners, manufacturers and contractors.

 As a subsidiary of The Hain Celestial Group, Inc., Ella’s Kitchen observes The Hain Celestial Global Human Rights Statement 2020 and The Hain Celestial Code of Business Conduct and Ethics.
 These documents set out the minimum standards for the organisation’s approach to tackling modern slavery and child labour.
 Both Ella’s Kitchen and Hain Celestial have whistle blowing policies and processes in place - to allow employees the opportunity to raise any potential issues that they identify.